tavisit/PC_Benchmark/README.md

 ![](https://www.deskdecode.com/wp-content/uploads/2019/06/Random_vs_sequential_access-1.png)

 That means data, as bytes, will be declared as a vector/array in order to test the sequential access health and as linked lists for the random access.
 The data used will either be 0xFF or 0x00 in chunks of 32768 addresses (2^16).
-In that way, we can assure the user of the efficiency of the algorithm and the real health of the RAM
+In that way, we can assure the user of the efficiency of the algorithm and the real health of the RAM.

+The speed of the RAM would be the time the algorithm described above takes to write-read into the system memory.

 #### Storage Benchmarking

+The user should be allowed to choose a drive on which the test takes place.
+For example, ```Choose Drive C ``` will make the application to run on that drive, in order to test the speed and health of the partition.

 The storage benchmarking will be similar to the one of the RAM, with the exception that the data must be written on the actual storage, not in the RAM.
 There is also the problem where the storage will write in the cache memory[^9](#bibliography) as well as in the actual file, so the test will be nullified.
 Windows creates a 256 KB buffer that is read into a 256 KB cache "slot" in system address space when it is first requested by the cache manager during a file read operation which can be explained with the photo below.
 This can be turned off by setting the flag FILE_FLAG_NO_BUFFERING on off.

+The speed of the Storage would be the time the algorithm described above takes to write-read into the system storage.

 ![](https://docs.microsoft.com/en-us/windows/win32/fileio/images/fig3.png)